ashishu007/ashishu007.github.io/blog/_posts/2020-06-22-Data-to-Text-Generation.md

 First, I'll start with a small introduction on Natural Language Generation (NLG).
 In NLG, the requirement is to generate a textual output for a given input in some format.

-There are several real-world applications to text generation.
+There are several real-world applications to automated text generation.
 Here are some examples.

 <!-- <table>
     <tr>